 Brainwaves happen due to billions of neurons, all constantly creating electrical activity by transmitting signals.
 Brainwaves fluctuate between 0.5 Hz and 100 Hz, dependent on our physical and emotional activity.
 If we’re asleep, our brainwaves will be in the 4 to 8Hz range, for example.
 If we’re anxiously active, we’re likely to be in the Gamma state, generating waves of up to 100Hz.

 As 10hz is in the Alpha range, you will become gently relaxed, with heightened awareness.
 Frequencies resulting in a 5Hz difference would result in a Theta state, encouraging sleep or meditation, and so on.
-Binaural beats simply give you control over your brainwaves, allowing you to choose the most beneficial state for you in any given moment.
+Binaural beats simply give you control over your brainwaves, allowing you to choose the most beneficial state for you at any given moment.

 How binaural beats help our health